-The act provides that a court MAY appoint a receiver, before a judgment in favor of the moving party, if the party has an apparent interest in the property and demonstrates that the property is in danger of waste, loss or similar impairment or may be subject to a voidable transaction.
-After judgment, the court MAY appoint a receiver to enforce the judgment, preserve nonexempt property pending appeal or during the post-foreclosure redemption period (for those states with such a right in favor of the mortgagor).
-In addition, the act contains alternative provisions regarding the appointment of a receiver in conjunction with a foreclosure when the mortgagor has consented - either before or after a default - in writing to such an appointment, or where the mortgagee demonstrates waste, loss or similar impairment.
-One alternative provides that such appointment is a matter of right, while the other alternative makes such appointment permissive.
-Note that the Uniform Assignment of Rents Act, promulgated in 2005 by NCCUSL, provides that if the mortgagor has consented to the appointment of a receiver, either before or after default, a mortgagee is entitled to the appointment of a receiver as a matter of right.
-Stay
+The appointment of a receiver of real property is a common equitable judicial remedy available in all states.
+It is often sought by a foreclosing mortgagee or others who have, or claim, an interest in the real property.
+However, few states have comprehensive legislation regarding the appointment and powers of receivers for commercial real estate-case law provides primary guidance.
+As a result, states' approaches to the appointment of receivers for commercial real estate vary greatly, not only from state to state, but even within states.
+Thus, the resolution of central issues, such as the standards for receiver appointment and the scope of a receiver's authority, range wildly from jurisdiction to jurisdiction.
+Many aspects of a receivership are left to the court's discretion.
+The inconsistencies among the states are particularly problematic because real estate mortgage loans are frequently secured by properties located in multiple states.
+To remedy this, the National Conference of Commissioners on Uniform State Laws (NCCUSL) recently approved the Uniform Commercial Real Estate Receivership Act, and recommended it for enactment in all states.
+The Act applies to the receivership for an interest in real property and any personal property related to or used in operating the real property, except that, with certain exceptions, it does not apply to property improved with one to four dwelling units.
+Also, it does not preempt other state laws that already provide for the appointment of a receiver, or laws providing for the appointment of a governmental unit or its representative as a receiver (such as an insurance commissioner).
+Appointment Standards The Act provides that a court may appoint a receiver, before a judgment in favor of the moving party, if the party has an apparent interest in the property and demonstrates that the property is in danger of waste, loss, or similar impairment or may be subject to a voidable transaction.
+After judgment, the court may appoint a receiver to enforce the judgment, or preserve non-exempt property pending appeal or during the post-foreclosure redemption period (for those states with such a right in favor of the mortgagor).
+In addition, the Act contains alternative provisions regarding a receiver's appointment in conjunction with a foreclosure when the mortgagor has consented, either before or after a default, in writing to such an appointment, or where the mortgagee demonstrates waste, loss or similar impairment.
+One alternative provides that such appointment is a matter of right, while the other makes such appointment permissive.
+Note that the Uniform Assignment of Rents Act, promulgated in 2005 by NCCUSL, provides that, if the mortgagor has consented to the appointment of a receiver, either before or after default, a mortgagee is entitled to the appointment of a receiver as a matter of right.
+Appointment = Stay

-The act provides that, similar to a bankruptcy filing, the appointment of a receiver operates as a stay of any action or proceeding to obtain possession or control over receivership property, or enforce a lien securing a pre-appointment claim against the property owner.
-Certain exceptions are provided, including enforcement of a mortgage by the person seeking the receiver's appointment, commencement or continuation of criminal proceedings, enforcement of nonmonetary judgments by a governmental unit in furtherance of its police or regulatory powers and actions to perfect or maintain the perfection of a security interest in the receivership property.
-Sanctions may be imposed for violating the stay, including civil contempt, an award of damages and voiding of the prohibited action.
+The Act provides that, similar to a bankruptcy filing, the appointment of a receiver operates as a stay of any action or proceeding to obtain possession or control over receivership property, or enforce a lien securing a preappointment claim against the property owner.
+Certain exceptions are provided, including enforcement of a mortgage by the person seeking the receiver's appointment, commencement or continuation of criminal proceedings, enforcement of non-monetary judgments by a governmental unit in furtherance of its police or regulatory powers, and actions to perfect or maintain the perfection of a security interest in the receivership property.
+Sanctions may be imposed for violating the stay, including civil contempt, an award of damages, and voiding of the prohibited action.
 Powers of Receiver